Healthy Habits When Traveling

 My morning routine does not change.
 Super-burpees, pull-ups, self-defense drills, yoga, and meditation.
 Every morning, without fail (almost).
 If I can’t do it in the morning (usually because I’m in transport) then I do it when I arrive at my accommodation.

-Also, I enjoy outdoors activities when traveling, (e.g., snorkeling, bike riding, hiking, etc).
+Also, I enjoy outdoor activities when traveling, (e.g., snorkeling, bike riding, hiking, etc).

-What healthy habits when traveling do you use?
-Share them in the comments ? .
+What healthy habits do you have when traveling?
+Share your thoughts in the comments.